The registration acknowledgment letter with the registration card is not considered an official form of personal identification verification.

 No, clergymen, male students of ministry, are NOT exempt from the Selective Service registration requirement.
 These men must still register.

 Yes.
-All undocumented males 18 through 25 years of age, other than those admitted on non-immigrant visas, must register, whether or not they have a green card.
+All undocumented males 18 through 25 years of age, other than those admitted on non-immigrant visas, must register.

 Yes, you are still required to register with Selective Service.
 Virtually all men must register with Selective Service, even those who believe they’ll be exempt from serving.
 In the event of a draft, men called for induction would be able to make a claim for deferments, postponements, or exemption from serving.